 A devout worshipper at Enterprise Church of Christ, Jeanette Squires who brought greetings from the congregation described Meta as an active member who attended service up until two years ago.

 Mrs. Jessamy was an excellent cook and her succulent fried chicken was “the envy of many”.

-Still residing at Greenland, Enterprise, Christ Church, Meta’s favourite foods are rice, potatoes and flying fish.
+When residing at Greenland, Enterprise, Christ Church, Meta’s favourite foods were rice, potatoes and flying fish.